 This policy enhances the existing disciplined processes we have in place across our investment divisions.

-Additionally, as a signatory to the UN PRI Opens in a new window, we’ve formalized our commitment to contribute to the development of a more sustainable global financial system.
+Additionally, as a signatory to the UN PRI Opens a new website in a new window, we’ve formalized our commitment to contribute to the development of a more sustainable global financial system.

 Responsible investing policy